maddoxk/SED/README.md

 # eurl
+SED - Simple Encrypt and Decryption

-EURL - Encryption URL is a lightweight tool used for encrypting and decrypting webpages or any data
+SED is a lightweight tool used for cryptography needs.